Should I Remove My Mercury Amalgam Fillings? Dangers, Side Effects, & Detoxing After

 Day 1 – Day of Amalgam Removal

-- Just before the removal AND just afterwards: Take a scoop of Pectasol-C
+Just before the removal AND just afterward: Take a scoop of Pectasol-C

 Day 2 and 3 – After Amalgam Removal